abdurion/Movie-Recommendation_ML-Model/project_proposal.md

-# Recommendation System - IMDb Movies
+# Recommendation Model - IMDb Movies

 ### Overview
 Content-based recommendation and collaborative-based recommendation are one of the most important models used in big corporate companies to boost their revenues or sales.